HOW TO APPLY

 ONLINE APPLICATION PORTAL

 Since 2018, the USA JET Program has switched to a 100% paperless online application.
 You will create, manage, and submit your application completely through your JET Portal account.
-We no longer accept printed applications.
-The application for the 2020 JET Program will be open from September 25, 2019 to November 15, 2019 (11:59PM (HST)).

 In addition to filling out all relevant parts of the application, candidates must upload their Required Documents to the portal in PDF format.
 More detailed instructions on completing your application will be provided within the JET Portal.
 Once you submit your application, you will be able to check the status of your application and report issues or ask questions to Program Coordinators through the JET Inbox.
 Your interview announcement will also be sent to you via the JET Inbox, so be sure to keep an eye on it.